-New Jersey has an incarceration rate of 407 per 100,000 people (including prisons, jails, immigration detention, and juvenile justice facilities), meaning that it locks up a higher percentage of its people than many wealthy democracies do.
+New Jersey has an incarceration rate of 341 per 100,000 people (including prisons, jails, immigration detention, and juvenile justice facilities), meaning that it locks up a higher percentage of its people than almost any democracy on earth.
 Read on to learn more about who is incarcerated in New Jersey and why.

 Today, New Jersey’s incarceration rates stand out internationally

 In the U.S., incarceration extends beyond prisons and local jails to include other systems of confinement.
 The U.S. and state incarceration rates in this graph include people held by these other parts of the justice system, so they may be slightly higher than the commonly reported incarceration rates that only include prisons and jails.
 Details on the data are available in States of Incarceration: The Global Context.
 We also have a version of this graph focusing on the incarceration of women.

 People of color are overrepresented in prisons and jails

 New Jersey's criminal justice system is more than just its prisons and jails

 The high cost of being incarcerated in New Jersey

 Prisons and jails in New Jersey are increasingly shifting the cost of incarceration to people behind bars and their families, hiding the true economic costs of mass incarceration:

 New Jersey reduced their population the most out of all 50 states, and had the second highest vaccination rate.